XRPLBounties/Proof-of-Attendance-API/README.md

 'https://xumm.readme.io/'
 'https://www.pinata.cloud/'

+After api info has been obtained edit the Xummapi.js file with the proper information.

 # Installing

 Simply do a npm install in each folder that contains a package.json file.

 ### `Frontend2.0/npm install`
 ### `./npm install`

+# Running

+Run the backend followed by running the frontend if necessary.
+If just testing the frontend UX/UI then no need to run backend.

+### `./npm run`
+### `Frontend2.0/npm run`

+# Testing
+All XRPL functionality can be done live through the XUMM wallet app.
+Available functionality is listed at the bottom of /tests/App.test.js.
+The functionality is given by the name of the backend route.
+Backend route api rest data details can be found in Xummapi.js within the comments.
+All parameters and data structure requirements are listed for each POST or GET route.
+Additionally the data that is returned is listed.
+In most cases an XUMM payload is returned that contains a qr code png file url.
+This url is needed to be scanned by the XUMM app wallet owner.
+In some cases certain transactions can only be done by authorized users.

+In order to run a test of all backend api routes please use the following command:
+### `npm test`

+This will run 'node /tests/App.test.js'

+# Test reference:
+test1();//Mint NFT test
+test2();//Burn NFT test
+test3();//xummCreateSellOffer
+test4();//xummCreateBuyOffer
+test5();//xummAcceptOffer
+test6();//xummCancelOffer
+test7();//createTickets
+test8();//mintTickets
+test9();//ticket_info
+test10();//account_info
+test11();//getTokensFromLedger